framirez224/sidekiq-app/README.md

 This is a simple rails app made to show [Sidekiq's](https://github.com/mperham/sidekiq) capabilities.

+## Setup

+This app only requires Redis.
+Ensure you have a Redis instance running on localhost, or edit the sidekiq configuration in `config/initializers/sidekiq.rb`.

 ## To cover
 ### What is sidekiq?
     - https://github.com/mperham/sidekiq/wiki/The-Basics